Administration order

 Hire purchase

-Hire purchase is a type of credit agreement where you don’t own the goods until you’ve made all of the payments set out in the credit agreement.
-If you miss payment the
+A type of credit agreement that lets you possess and use goods.
+You do not own the goods until you have made all the payments set out in the agreement.
+The goods can be taken back by the lender if you miss payments.

 Back to top